thefrontside/microstates/README.md

 // }}
 ```

-In the above example, I invoked the boolean transition on `app.notification.isOpen` but we still got a new App Microstate.
-The value was changed immutably without modifying the original object and the transition returned a new App Microstate.
+Microstate transitions always return the whole object.
+Notice how we invoked the boolean transition `app.notification.isOpen`, but we didn't get a new Boolean microstate?
+Instead, we got a completely new App where everything was the same except for that single toggled value.

 ## Primitive type transitions